tyrower/raspberry-beret/README.md

 # Raspberry Beret
 ## A wearable tech homage to Prince

-#### Adding Piezo sounds, Neopixel lights and a Camera Module to a Hat with a Raspberry Pi Zero for connected headware and a wearable-tech homage to the late, great Artist formerly known as Prince
+#### Adding Piezo sound, Neopixel light and Camera Module vision to a Hat with a Raspberry Pi Zero - for connected headware and a homage to the late, great Artist "formerly known as" Prince

 Coming soon to a MagPi near us...